SITE MENU

 It's a good walk from the visitor centre to the house itself, so courtesy transport is provided.

-Coach parties are welcome, but it is best to book in advance.
+Coach parties are welcome, but it is essential to book in advance.
 No dogs allowed.
 Telephone 01700 503 877 / Fax: 01700 505 313.
 Full details on official web site.

 If you would like to come here on a day-trip from the mainland, then you can buy an all-inclusive day ticket from any station in the Strathclyde Passenger Transport area and this will allow you to travel on the train, ferry and bus to get to Mount Stuart.
 Ticket price also includes entry to the house and gardens.
 They say you can be here in 80 minutes from Glasgow!